-Special Collections offers multiple classroom and instructional services in support of the University's mission to advance learning through scholarship, research, and teaching.
+Special Collections offers multiple classroom and virtual instructional services in support of the University's mission to advance learning through scholarship, research, and teaching.
 Whether in a one-time class session or a term-long course held in Special Collections, the Library welcomes and encourages the use of the collections to enhance learning experiences.

 The Special Collections instruction program centers on teaching primary source literacy -- the experience and interpretation of original historical documents in context.
 The resources in Princeton University Library's Special Collections encompass rare books, manuscripts, children’s books, and graphic arts, among many other topics.
 Supported by the Teach with Collections project, Special Collections hosts more than 250 classes every year across the disciplines.
 The Teach with Collections project works in collaboration with campus partners including the Art Museum, Marquand Library, and the McGraw Center to increase use and accessibility to all of Princeton’s unique collections.

 - Accessible, effective, and equitable instruction to all users, online or in person, both within and outside of the Princeton community,

 - Teaching and leading instruction sessions on conducting archival research and primary source literacy;

 - Introducing historical physical formats, including manuscript and printed book production, emphasizing their relationships to researchable subjects in book history;

 - Helping faculty design online and/or on-site courses around collections; developing course assignments;